allisonpaul/phase-0/week-4/nums-letters.md

 This challenge was fun!
 I remembered a good bit of the information from previous Ruby tutorials I did when prepping for the DBC interview.
 I haven't paid much mind to Ruby since then, so it was really nice to dip my toe in the Ruby waters again.
 I'm excited to learn more, though a little intimidated.
 I was also reminded of how long it has been since I have done math!
 Yikes!

+I also love the three backticks for code blocks.
+Why is that so satisfying?!